Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 3. Work to resolve the concern through conversation before initiating a formal complaint.

-When a complaint has not been resolved through informal attempts at resolution, the complainant may initiate a formal complaint, which must be in writing within 30 calendar days of the attempt at informal resolution to the person responsible person responsible for the program, event, action, or decision.
-Any informal complaint not resolved at the school level shall proceed directly to Step 2 of this process.
-The formal written complaint shall be directed to the person responsible for the program, policy and/or procedure, and/or supervision of personnel and shall include:
+When a complaint is not resolved through informal attempts at resolution, the complainant may initiate a formal complaint, in writing within thirty (30) calendar days of the attempt at informal resolution.
+Any informal complaint not resolved at the school level is directed to the Office of School Support and must include:

 1. Detailed statement of the complaint